VI

 of

-Indeed, just the intention to decorate oneself might be unique enough to characterize our
+Indeed, just the intention to decorate oneself might be unique enough

 specie.

-such as parallel lines,
+Repetitive motives such as parallel

-as scarification & necklace on the Eneolithic statue-menhir of St Sernin
+on the Eneolithic statue-menhir of St Sernin

 (click),

-or the scarification on the forehead of Rosalia, one of the set of
+or the scarification on the forehead of Rosalia,

 3 mummies